 - The 34square assessment tool is aligned with CEST where it needs to be.

-- It more specifically addresses mutuality of obligation.
+- 34square more specifically addresses mutuality of obligation.

-- It raises the bar to more realistic levels of financial risk in order to justify being in business on one’s own account.
+- We raise the bar to more realistic levels of financial risk in order to justify being in business on one’s own account.

-- It uniquely incorporates the option to embrace the powerful 34square Right of Substitution Declaration and give your substitution clause teeth.
+- We uniquely incorporate the option to embrace the powerful 34square Right of Substitution Declaration and give your substitution clause teeth.